 I’m a wife, mother, friend, licensed clinical mental health counselor, podcaster, blogger, chauffeur, cook, gardener, and a hot mess, thankful for the grace of my Savior.
 I’m happily married to my best friend, Derek, and we have four boys.
 We’ve walked the journey of parenting through birth, foster care, and adoption.
 We, along with our dog, cat, and goldfish, live in the foothills of North Carolina.

-This ministry is titled Pause, Renew, Next, because true soul-care requires all three elements: pausing to reflect, Scriptural renewal, and putting our faith into action.
+This ministry is called Pause, Renew, Next, because soul-care requires all three elements: pausing to reflect, renewal of our minds and bodies, and putting our faith into action.

 What makes music profound and interesting to listen to?
 The rests.
 They help us appreciate what has been played and anticipate what is coming.

 The same is true in life.
 A pause is what gives us time to reflect, meditate, and rest.
 Without pauses, life becomes chaotic and overwhelming.